bararchy/crystal_ssh/README.md

 ## Development

+The C sources and docs can be found here: http://api.libssh.org/master/group__libssh.html
+I got the project started in Ruby here: https://github.com/bararchy/SSHSocket if another referance helps

 TODO:
 * [ ] Adding full authentication for user & pass
 * [ ] Adding more hooks for events